devops329/devops/instruction/playbooks/playbooks.md

 A good playbook will include the following.

-- **Playbook objective**: What systems and types of failures does the playbook cover.
+- **Playbook objective**: What systems and types of failures does the playbook cover?
 RTO and RPO metrics are defined.
-- **Roles and responsibilities**: Who are the key teams and personal that are responsible to respond to the failure.
+- **Roles and responsibilities**: Who are the key teams and personnel that are responsible to respond to the failure?
-- **Communication plan**: How will the team communicate and where can you find the teams contact information.
+- **Communication plan**: How will the team communicate, and where can you find the team's contact information?
 - **Incident detection and notification**: Defines the pertinent observability metrics, altering thresholds, and escalation paths.
 - **Diagnostic process**: Detailed instructions for diagnosing the failure, along with the tools and resources that can assist in the process.
 - **Recovery procedures**: Detailed instructions for resolving the failure.This includes variations for temporal-recovery, reboot, and replacement strategies. processes for manual intervention, initiation of automation, or self-healing automation are defined.
 Data recovery and rollback processes are detailed.